-The IIPA is an "interested party" in this GSP review.
 The IIPA represents associations and companies that have a significant economic interest in the adequate and effective protection of copyrights in Russia.
 Specifically, the IIPA is a private sector coalition formed in 1984 to represent the U.S. copyright-based industries in bilateral and multilateral efforts to improve international protection of copyrighted materials.
 The IIPA is comprised of seven trade associations: the Association of American Publishers (AAP), the Independent Film & Television Alliance (IFTA), the Business Software Alliance (BSA), the Entertainment Software Association (ESA), the Motion Picture Association of America (MPAA), the National Music Publishers' Association (NMPA), and the Recording Industry Association of America (RIAA).